 SMS Phishing or Smishing

-One of the most popular forms of SMS phishing, also known as smishing, are malicious links sent through an SMS text.
+Mobile phishing is a type of phishing attack that targets victims through their mobile devices.One of the most popular forms of an SMS phishing scam, also known as smishing, are malicious links sent through SMS text messages.
 Have you ever received a text from an unknown number in your area code saying you are the lucky winner of a contest?
 Well, you didn’t win, and please don’t click that link.

 Additionally, SMS phish are more difficult to track and respond to than traditional phishing attacks.
 This is due to the fact that the routing that leads to a text landing in your queue is not accessible.
 The only way to report this kind of attack is through screenshots which can only provide limited data.

 Another popular form of mobile phishing involves bank apps.
 If you have a smart phone and a bank account, you’re most likely using your banks mobile app.
 A new survey from Avast, a multi-national cybersecurity firm, found that one in three worldwide users mistakenly believed that a fake mobile banking app was the real thing.